We give each case the time and attention it deserves, and we treat everyone who walks through our doors like family.

 The expenses associated with Zantac-related cancer can be overwhelming.
 Cancer treatments often involve potent and expensive medications and therapies, including chemotherapy and radiation.
 Many victims are unable to work while undergoing treatment and for weeks or months afterward while they recover.

 Zantac cancer victims may be eligible for the following types of compensation:

 Getting compensation for Zantac-related cancer expenses isn’t a straightforward process, as its manufacturer and distributors may be reluctant to pay settlements.
 However, hiring a lawyer may help maximize the chances of getting compensation.

-If you or someone you love took or are currently taking Zantac and developed cancer, including bladder, stomach, intestinal, esophageal, kidney, pancreatic, ovarian, or testicular cancer, our law firm wants to help you.
+If you or someone you love took or are currently taking Zantac and developed cancer, including bladder, stomach, intestinal, esophageal, kidney, pancreatic, colon, or liver cancer, our law firm wants to help you.
 Your cancer diagnosis may be related to the carcinogens present in Zantac and generic ranitidine, and it’s our goal to help you get compensation for your medical bills, lost wages, and other complication-related expenses.